kachinski/timeserver/README.md

 * `/about`: Provides information about the server.
 * `/realtime`: Establishes a WebSocket connection with the server that sends real-time updates of the current time.

-## Functionality

-The server provides the following functionality:

-* Displays the current time in the user's locale.
-* Displays the current date in the user's locale.
-* Provides information about the server.
-* Establishes a WebSocket connection with the server, which will send real-time updates of the current time.

 ## Dependencies

 The following dependencies are required to run the server: